skolenik/svyset_manifesto/README.md

 For more information on how modern surveys are efficiently designed, and weights are computed, we refer the reader to Kalton, Flores-Cervantes (2003), Lohr (2010), Bethlehem (2011), Valliant, Dever, Kreuter (2013), Valliant and Dever (2017) or Kolenikov
 (2016).
-The weights included in the dataset shouwl be accompanied with documentation on how the weights were computed and should be used in practice by applied researchers.
-We have often encountered the documentation of survey weights to be inadequate.
+The weights included in the dataset should be accompanied with detailed documentation on how the weights were computed and should be used in practice by applied researchers.
+We have often found that the documentation of survey weights is inadequate.
 Sometimes, details on how the weights were designed are missing.
 More often, the decsription of the weights is sparse or very technical.
 This then leads to users not using weights at all, or using them incorrectly.
 West, Sakshaug and Aurelien (2016) have shown for example that analytic errors are prevalent in 145 analyses of the survey 'Scientists and Engineers Statistical Data System' (SESTAT).
 This paper seeks to provide a rubric for how survey weights should be documented.
-We will define a set of rubrics consisting of fie main and two bonus elements, and then use these rubrics to discuss the survey documentation of several popular surveys originating in the U.S., U.K. and Europe.
+We will define a set of rubrics consisting of five main and two bonus elements, and then use these rubrics to discuss the survey documentation of several popular surveys originating in the U.S., U.K. and Europe.

-This paper is accompanied
-by a website, where applied researchers can paste example code from SAS, Stata and R and generate corresponding code in other software packages to facilitate the correct use of weights in future. https://statstas.shinyapps.io/svysettings/
+This paper is accompanied by a website, where applied researchers can paste example code from SAS, Stata and R and generate corresponding code in other software packages to facilitate the correct use of weights in future.
+Please visit https://statstas.shinyapps.io/svysettings/ for details.

 ## Survey settings in statistical software

-The most common public use data file specification of an areal probability sampling design is that of a two-stage stratified clustered sample.
-It is nearly always an approximation to the true design, as most typically the design would include more stages, and some additional modifications of the sampling design variables would be undertaken: true sampling strata or units would be combined or split, units would be swapped with one another, etc., typically in order to mask the true geographical locations of respondents, as geography is one of the strongest factors putting individuals at risk of identification and disclosure.
+The most common public use data file specification of an area probability sampling design is that of a two-stage stratified clustered sample.
+It is nearly always an approximation to the true sampling design, as most typically the design would include more stages, and some additional modifications of the sampling design variables would be undertaken: true sampling strata or units would be combined or split, units would be swapped with one another, etc., typically in order to mask the true geographical locations of respondents, as geography is one of the strongest factors putting individuals at risk of identification and disclosure (Heeringa et al., 2017, Chapter 4).

 In the examples below, we provide the following semi-standardized examples: